jlawle/apps/README.md

 exported to a macOS app for viewing via cloudKit.
 The watch app will track x,y,z acceleration, gyroscope motion, and user-driven timestamps.
 </p>

 ## Features
 - Record motion data in background on independent watchOS app
 - GUI to record user-entered timestamp of eating events (button)
 - Export motion and time data to cloud (possibly implement another button)
 - Create macOS app to gather and sort data from cloud

 > This is a Clemson ECE research project led by [Dr. Adam Hoover] as part of his
 > Eating Detection research.
-> Coded by John Lawler (Graduate CpE) and Cameron Burroughs (Undergraduate CpE).
+> Coded by John Lawler (Graduate CpE) and Cameron Burroughs (Undergraduate Cpe).
 > More information can be found here: http://cecas.clemson.edu/~ahoover/eat-detect/

 ## Technology
 BiteTracker uses mostly apple technologies to record, export, and import data.
 - Xcode Version 13.2.1 - Text-editor, compiler, and simulator.
 - cloudKit - container to hold data
 - Objective-C - primary programming language
 - Swift - secondary programming language
 - GitHub - repository for collaboration

 ## Creating Independent watchOS app in Xcode
 1. open Xcode
 2. File -> New -> Project
 3. In project template window, select watchOS -> Watch App
 4. Bundle identifier: com.hoover.[ProductName]
 5. Interface: Storyboard
 6. Language: Objective-C (or Swift)

 ## Compilation/ Simulation
 To build project:
 - Product -> Build For -> Testing